 For many people, the growing need for registered nurses is the single best reason to become a registered nurse.
 Not only is this good for your job outlook and the future of your career, you’ll feel good knowing that you are doing something to strengthen the health care industry of Ohio and provide better care to patients.
-In particular, the Ohio Valley region is particularly short of registered nurses.
-In turn, schools are taking on more students and trying to recruit skilled nursing professionals.

 Since registered nursing involves more responsibility and a greater scope of practice than what you may have as an LPN, it is often associated with an increase in pay.
 Per O*Net, the average salary for a licensed practical nurse in Ohio is $40,400 per year.
 Those who go on to become registered nurses earn an average of $61,000 per year (O*Net, 2014).